zhiliang-lin/academic-lin/content/home/about.md

 # Biography

 Hello, my name is Zhiliang Lin (林志良 :sound: [listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
-I am currently a Teaching Assistant at Guangzhou Nanfang College.
-Before this position, I was a Research Assistant under the guidance of [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University.
+I am currently a Teaching Associate at Guangzhou Nanfang College.
+Before this position, I was a Research Associate under the guidance of [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University.
 I hold a master's degree from Jinan University (Guangzhou) and a bachelor's degree from the Southwestern University of Finance and Economics.

 I am deeply interested in utilizing quantitative methods to investigate human communication phenomena.
 My hands-on experience with several academic projects has led to (co)authoring several papers in both English and Chinese.